 For university private scholarships, see http://www.scholarships.wayne.edu/

-If you have additional questions, please contact Kelly Young at Kelly.Young@wayne.edu or call (313) 577-2953.
+If you have additional questions, please contact Ron Stevenson at email@example.com call (313) 577-2943.

 We are always looking for excellent graduate students to serve as graduate assistant coaches to our forensics program.
 Our department offers 5 graduate assistantships (3 in debate, 2 in individual events) for students pursuing their MA or Ph.D. in Communication Studies.

 The assistantships are very generous and competitive.
-You receive tuition waiver, monthly stipend, health and dental insurance (because of the strength of the graduate union, you receive the exact same benefits as faculty), no teaching requirements (although you can in the summer for extra money),
+You receive tuition waiver, monthly stipend, health and dental insurance (because of the strength of the graduate union, you receive the exact same benefits as faculty), and no teaching requirements (although you can in the summer for extra money).